 Cost Overview for Indonesia Diving Adventures

-Understanding investment levels for premium Indonesia diving holidays helps in selecting the optimal experience level for your adventure goals and comfort preferences.
+Understanding investment levels for premium Indonesian diving holidays helps in selecting the optimal experience level for your adventure goals and comfort preferences.
+The categories below are fluid - many mid-range boats offer luxury cabin upgrades, and virtually all vessels can be chartered privately for customized experiences.

 Budget Category: $150-300/day (€140-280, A$235-470)